FAQ (Frequently Asked Questions)

 What kind of classes do you offer?

-Primarily, we offer Unity Institute Spiritual Education and Enrichment (SEE) classes.
-If you are interested in becoming a credentialed Unity leader, whether to become a Licensed Unity Teacher or to complete your prerequisites to become a Unity minister, we offer all of the classes you’ll be required to complete before beginning Leadership Development classes which are offered at Unity Village.
+Primarily, we offer Unity Worldwide Spiritual Institute Spiritual Education and Enrichment (SEE) classes.
+If you are interested in becoming a credentialed Unity leader, whether to become a Licensed Unity Teacher or to complete your prerequisites to becoming a Unity minister, we offer nearly all of the classes you’ll be required to complete before beginning Leadership Development classes which are offered at Unity Village.

 I’d like to become a Licensed Unity Teacher or a Unity minister.
 What do I do?